 This beginner Integromat tutorial will show you how to build your first Integromat scenario to automate a simple workflow using Use our Zoom affiliate link! and Gmail.

 🔗 Want to try Integromat?
-Use our affiliate link and get a free month trial of their fancy-schmancy Standard Plan.
+Use our affiliate link and get a free month’s trial of their fancy-schmancy Pro Plan.

 We’ll explain key Integromat terms like: Modules (Triggers and Actions), Module Settings, Routers, Filters, and (of course!) how to troubleshoot a beginner Integromat automation.

 What is Integromat and why should you use it?

 If you have never used an automation tool in your entire life, we are here to walk you through what Integromat is and how you can use it.

 For this tutorial, we suggest you open Integromat and walk through this example with both tabs available, so you can follow along with us.
 If you need to see it in action, be sure to watch the video above!

 Integromat is essentially a tool that helps you automate your workflows.
 The ultimate goal is to take information from your cloud software and connect them to each other.